Most dilators sets are PRETTY pricey!

 Please comment below with your thoughts about anything I shared!

-As part of the Pain Free and Intimate Recipe, I’ve put together a detailed guide designed to take you through the dilating process at the right pace, to avoid pain and finally break the cycle of pain!
+As part of the Pain Free and Intimate Recipe, I’ve put together a detailed online course designed to take you through the dilating process at the right pace, to avoid pain and finally break the cycle of pain!

 AND, I want to congratulate you for committing to your healing journey by doing your research and reading this!